Where is The Union Mission Ministries located?

 Since 1892, The Union Mission has been funded solely by individuals, churches, businesses and other organizations.
 We have never received any local, state or federal funding.
 Some donors have included us in their wills and estates.

 Is The Union Mission Ministries affiliated with a particular church?

-The Union Mission Ministries is a non-denominational Christian organization and a member of the Association of Gospel Rescue Missions.
-We have partnerships with many different churches who help us do this work the Lord has called us to do.
-Click here for more information about us and view our Mission Statement.
+The Union Mission Ministries is a 501(c)(3) nondenominational Christian organization and a member of the Citygate Network of more than 300 Gospel rescue missions across the United States.
+We partner with many different churches who help us do this work the Lord has called us to do.
+View our Mission Statement.